Trail Status Updates

 This link may give a more accurate forecast.
 Yr.No - Mangapurura

 Significant work has been completed on rebuilding this trail to a new standard including widening, surfacing and new bridges.
 There are still some small sections to be completed and metalling of the surface.
+Note the new sections of the track are still soft, and can be muddy after rain.

 If you are unsure of any section – take a moment to dismount and walk.
 Some temporary barriers are in place on still to be completed sections to provide an advanced visual warning for walkers and cyclists of potential fall hazards.
 These are not engineered to prevent a fall so please proceed with care.

 Summer is the time when we can undertake repairs and safety work to lower and repave this vital roading link.
-Over the next few months, there are some key rebuild works underway.

 A mid-section of this iconic Ruapehu riding experience is currently closed due to a significant landslide.
 Please do not attempt to cross.
 There is an alternate track in place which requires some walking and is not to normal ride standard.